 How can we close the reading gap?

-There is a large gap in achievement between secondary school students who read books for pleasure and those who do not.
+There is a large gap in achievement between secondary school learners who read books for pleasure and those who do not.

-No matter where your child sits on the scale of reading for pleasure, Readingmate will support you as a parent.
+No matter where your child sits on the scale of reading for pleasure, Reading Mate will support you to provide children with equal opportunities in education.

 In fact, our app will help you to track their reading from any stage.